trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

   }
   ```

-* In MetaMask, when entering the "New RPC URL", enter `http://127.0.0.1:9545`.
+In MetaMask, when entering the "New RPC URL", enter `http://127.0.0.1:9545`.

 ## Using MetaMask with Ganache CLI

 Using MetaMask with Ganache CLI is also very similar to that of Ganache.
-There are only a few notable differences:

-* Ganache CLI runs by default on `http://127.0.0.1:8545` so you'll want to edit the above web3 code to say:
+The only difference is that Ganache CLI runs by default on `http://127.0.0.1:8545` so you'll want to edit the above web3 code to say:

   ```javascript
   // Is there is an injected web3 instance?